pmohinder/platform-docs/02_Provisioning_EclecticIQ_ER_Server/Readme.md

 <br>Before you Begin
 --------------------

-Before you begin installation of the PolyLogyx server, ensure you read the following information.
+Before you begin installation of the EclecticIQ ER server, ensure you read the following information.

 -   Server installation is supported only on the Ubuntu platform version 16.04 (or later) .